gitchking/EcoTube-FreeYoutubeMP3Downloader/replit.md

 ## Overview

-EcoTube is a full-stack YouTube to MP3 conversion web application with an eco-friendly comic-style UI.
-The application allows users to convert YouTube videos to MP3 format with multiple quality options, featuring a sustainable design philosophy and user-friendly interface.
+EcoTube is a high-performance YouTube to MP3 conversion web application featuring a modern comic-style UI with eco-friendly aesthetics.
+The application provides fast, reliable video-to-audio conversion with optimized processing times (15-30 seconds), multiple quality options, and an intuitive user experience designed around sustainability themes.

 ## System Architecture